 It's here that the grasshopper was invented in the early 20th century.

-The cocktail is made by shaking equal parts creme de menthe and creme de cacao, heavy cream, and ice, and then straining the chilled liquid into a glass.
+The cocktail is made by shaking equal parts creme de menthe and creme de cacao, heavy cream, and ice, then straining the chilled liquid into a glass.

 The result is thick, heavy, and sweet.
 I generally enjoy sugary drinks, but the creaminess of this was too much for me.
 It's like a liquid chocolate mint dessert.